Subscribe

 What are the most common dangerous chemicals?

-This is list is by no means exhaustive; however, by carefully looking out for at least these and by following the actions in the next section, you’ll be taking some robust and practical action to reduce your exposure.
+This list is by no means exhaustive; however, by carefully looking out for at least these chemicals and by following the actions in the next section, you’ll be taking some robust and practical action to reduce your exposure.

 This list has been taken from Chapter 8 of Dr Casey Means’ excellent book Good Energy, which is also referenced below.